Rapscallions

 The Sphynx cat, black cat clutching her tray of plants, and yellow lab glimmered with quantum energy as the shuttle exploded around them; their atoms dispersed and bounced freely through the universe like ping pong balls in a lottery tumbler, until the siren call of the teleporter summoned them back together inside the Initiative.
 Each atom snapped into place like a block in a kitten’s Lego set, exactly like they were supposed to.

 Each of the three officers had teleported a thousand times in the past, but this time, something was wrong.
 Lt.
 Unari’s black tail swished, and her ears flattened as she stood on the teleporter pad.
-She looked up at the White Highland Terrier behind the teleporter console.
-Usually he was the same height as Lt.
+She looked up at the West Highland Terrier behind the teleporter console.
+Usually the white dog was the same height as Lt.
 Unari — he was not a big dog.
 But now, he looked huge.
 His bearded face loomed high above hers.

 The teleporter console looked unusually large too.